Hacks4Snacks/windows-nxlog/README.md

-# windows-nxlog
+# Windows NXLog Deployment Guidance
-Guidance for implementing NxLog.
+The purpose of this repository is to provide tools and guidance for a basic implementation of NxLog.

 ## Advisory